 In this way, we design the functionality of almost all our applications.
 That is from programs for driving schools or apps for location tracking to apps for wealthy people who want to buy or rent a property.

 If this is a brainstorming within the team, it is important to re-process the answers received, classify them and select the best ones.
 Sometimes, it happens that insights come at the stage of processing the received ideas.
-Then, a starts the work on their implementation.
+Then, start the work on their implementation.

 Well, as you can see HMW is amazing method.
 It helps you to deliver better products.
 A truly product oriented company doesn’t make whatever it wants, it creates exactly what the users need.
 If you are looking for such a company Fulcrum Rocks is just one call away!